Last updated on December 13th, 2025

 Blend Modernity and Classical Decor Through Bold Blue Sofas

 For a stunning, almost maximalist living room design, strive to blend both modern and classic design choices.
-This elegant, historic interior has a tone-on-tone color scheme that allows these navy blue couches to pop.
+This elegant, historic interior features a tonal look that allows the navy blue couches to stand out.

-By combining these contrasting living room ideas, you can easily create a style that is unique to your home decor and showcases your personality.
+By combining these contrasting living room ideas, you can easily create a style that is uniquely yours and showcases your personality.

 Styled by Mia Laaksonen, photographed by Henrik Linden for Alvhem